 “Our number one priority is making sure your home investment brings you satisfaction from the first meeting to the moment you move in and for many years to come.”

-Founded in 1988 by Dave and Sharon Christensen, native Chicagoans, who had a dream of building beautiful homes to bring family and loved ones together….
+Christensen Contracting was founded in 1988 by Dave and Sharon Christensen, native Chicagoans, who had a dream of building beautiful homes to bring family and loved ones together….

-Dave, a Wheaton Grad, who was known as the guy who could fix anything; Sharon a Business Grad from Taylor U, grew up in the building business as the daughter of Rob Elliot, President of Elliott Construction Company.
+Dave, a Wheaton Grad, who was known as the guy who could fix anything; Sharon a Business Grad from Taylor U, grew up in the building business as the daughter of Rob Elliot, President of Elliot Construction Company.
 Together, they have fulfilled their dream through building over one hundred custom homes, as well as remodeling jobs and commercial work.

 Hallmarks of Christensen Homes of Distinction